Dance Video Index

 HEN BAI

 Hen Bai is an ritual performed in Onmyōdō [commonly known in the English as Ying Yang] for leaving, or calming down.
 It later entered Shintoism and Esoteric Buddhism, and even the world of Yūsoku Kojitsu.
-This is where Uno Man got his inspiration.
+This is where UNO-MAN got his inspiration.
 It begins with a body supported by a rope, which appears to be a symbol for anti-gravity, followed by a scene in which two men have a tube connecting their mouths to their buttocks.
 In the second half we see a ritual of throwing salt by a performer in a white costume.
 This work further develops the Onmyō world from the final dance of his previous work 'Hot Key'.
 Performed only once at the MAMU Festival.

 - Performer(s)